floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 @end
 ```

-Note how the texture- and storage-image bindings use the same bindslot 0
+Note how in this (old) code-snippet the texture- and storage-image bindings use
-because previously textures and storage images had their own bindslot space.
+the same bindslot 0 because previously textures and storage images had their own
+bindslot space.

 This code will now produce a 'bindslot collision error' when compiled with
 sokol-shdc, because texture- and storage-image bindings now use the same bindslot
-space, so bindings need to be fixed to no longer collide:
+space, so bindings for texture-, storage-buffer- and storage-image-bindings across
+all shader stages need to be fixed to not collide:

 ```glsl
 @cs cs